mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     .. py:method:: __init__(self, arg0)

         Create a new stream appender

         Remark:
             This constructor is not exposed in the Python bindings

+        Parameter ``arg0`` (str):
+            *no description available*

     .. py:method:: mitsuba.core.StreamAppender.logs_to_file(self)

         Does this appender log to a file